-- Round Tomatoes: ESCALATED Growers are dealing with quality and supply issues out of Jalisco; the best quality is being harvested on the Baja.
-Volume was lighter this week crossing Otay and McAllen.
-We expect to see volatile markets continue through October where we will see flushes of fruit then tighten back up once again until November.
-We recommend subbing to romas to avoid supply interruptions. - Roma Tomatoes: ESCALATED Stable but lighter supply available in Otay, while McAllen is seeing lower numbers and some weather-related quality pressure due to recent rain in Central Mexico.
-The best quality is crossing through Otay. - Grape Tomatoes: Good supply available and quality is very nice. - Cherry Tomatoes: Steady supply and good quality available crossing through McAllen and Nogales. - Medley Grape Tomatoes: Good supply available this week and quality is good. - Tomato on the Vine: Steady volume available this week.
+- Round Tomatoes: ESCALATED Growers are dealing with quality and supply issues out of Jalisco; the best quality is being harvested on the Baja, but the volume will be down as they are wrapping up older blocks.
+Vizcaino may scratch over the next 10-14 days, but until then, volume will be light as will the volume crossing from McAllen.
+We expect to see volatile markets continue through October when we will see flushes of fruit and then tighten back up once again until November.
+This combined with the historic losses in North Carolina and Tennessee from Helene will cause supply GAPS and escalated markets. - Roma Tomatoes: ESCALATED Very light volume crossing through Otay and McAllen this week as growers transition from Summer to Fall regions.
+The best quality is crossing through Otay.
+The volume is expected to be below normal for the next two weeks; overall markets will be very active due to the losses on the East Coast and demand moving to Mexico. - Grape Tomatoes: Good supply available and quality is very nice. - Cherry Tomatoes: Steady supply and good quality available crossing through McAllen and Nogales. - Medley Grape Tomatoes: Good supply available this week and quality is good. - Tomato on the Vine: Steady volume available this week.